 We are designers, engineers and scientists

 doppel started with science.
-The idea was inspired by cutting-edge research in psychophysiology - the study of the way in which your mind and body affect one-another. doppel applies research in psychology and neuroscience which show how humans respond intuitively and naturally to different rhythms.
+The idea was inspired by cutting-edge research in psychology and neuroscience showing how humans respond intuitively and naturally to different rhythms.
+By applying this in a new way we realized we could help people feel calmer and more focused within moments.

 We finally delivered to our Kickstarter backers at the beginning of 2018, and we began fulfilling our pre-orders straight after that.
 It’s been amazing to hear stories and see photos from our customers across the globe.